Kenta Maeda: International career

-Maeda was selected for the Japanese national baseball team at the 2013 World Baseball Classic, 2014 MLB Japan All-Star Series and 2015 WBSC Premier12.
+Maeda was selected for the Japanese national baseball team at the 2013 World Baseball Classic (WBC), 2014 MLB Japan All-Star Series, and 2015 WBSC Premier12.

-In the 2013 World Baseball Classic, and said he would use the tournament to assess his desire to compete in MLB, based on how he fared against their hitters.
-Maeda started two games in the pool rounds, against China and Netherlands, amassing a 2–0 record with 0.00 ERA, 0.30 WHIP, allowing just two hits, one walk striking out 15 in 10 innings.
+In the 2013 WBC, he said he would use the tournament to assess his desire to compete in MLB, based on how he fared against their hitters.
+Maeda started two games in the pool rounds, against China and the Netherlands, amassing a 2–0 record with 0.00 ERA, 0.30 WHIP, allowing just two hits, one walk striking out 15 in 10 innings.
 He was the losing pitcher in the semi-finals against Puerto Rico despite only allowing one run in five innings.
 He was selected to the all-tournament team.